Mythic+ Damage Strategy: Prioritizing Effective DPS

 Highlighting Funnel Specs

-Ultimately, understanding and utilizing the strengths of funnel specs will lead to more successful and time-efficient dungeon runs, catering to the specific needs of each pull beyond the superficial metrics of DPS meters.
+Understanding and utilising the strengths of funnel specs led to more successful and time-efficient dungeon runs in Season 3, catering to the specific needs of each pull beyond the superficial metrics of DPS meters.

 Practical Application of Funnel Damage